 But it isn’t just their content writes whom marketing companies are relying upon.
 User-generated content is becoming increasingly popular.
 It’s cost-efficient, generally considered to be unbiased, and encourages customers to build an affinity and bond with your brand.
 What’s not to love.

 4. Sponsored Posts Were Everywhere

-Buzzfeed have been one of the most high-profile pioneers of this trend, with their reputation for lighthearted fun.
+Buzzfeed has been one of the most high-profile pioneers of this trend, with their reputation for lighthearted fun.
 At the time of writing, crisps-giant Walkers, pharmaceutical company Novartis and Transport for London have all had ‘promoted’ posts on Buzzfeed during the past few days.
 Aside from Buzzfeed, promoted tweets and posts on social media have been a popular route for companies in 2015.
-But marketing on social platforms has gone far beyond just promoted tweets…
+But marketing on social platforms has gone far beyond just promoted tweets.

 5. Social Media Strengthened and Developed